-Mr. Osama El-Lissy was born in Egypt and is a national of the United States, Mr. El-Lissy holds a doctorate degree in management from the University of Maryland, a Master of Business Administration from Georgetown University, a Master of Public Administration from American University, and a Bachelor of Science in agriculture production and entomology from Cairo University.
+Osama El-Lissy was born in Egypt and is a national of the United States of America.
+He has a doctorate in management from the University of Maryland, a Master of Business Administration from Georgetown University, a Master of Public Administration from American University, and a Bachelor of Science in agriculture production and entomology from Cairo University.

-Prior to his current appointment as the IPPC Secretary, Dr. El-Lissy worked for the United States Department of Agriculture (USDA) for almost 22 years.
+Prior to becoming the IPPC Secretary, Dr. El-Lissy worked for the United States Department of Agriculture (USDA) for almost 22 years.
 For the past nine years, he served as Deputy Administrator of USDA’s Animal and Plant Health Inspection Service.
 In that role, Dr. El-Lissy led the national plant protection organization of the United States and served as the country’s chief plant health officer.
 He also provided leadership to 3,000 employees in the United States and around the world.

 Dr. El-Lissy held several other executive positions earlier in his USDA career.
 These included Associate Deputy Administrator, Director of Plant Health Emergency Programs, and National Coordinator of Cotton Pest Programs.